nagyistge/faunadb.dashboard/README.md

-# Developer Console for FaunaDB
+# Developer Dashboard for FaunaDB

-This console should eventually provide access to the entire Fauna API, but at first it will be narrowly focussed on a few screens and use cases.
+This dashboard should eventually provide access to the entire Fauna API as accesible to cloud users and developers at on-premise sites, but at first it will be narrowly focussed on a few screens and use cases.
+It will have a companion UI that is accesible to our cloud ops team, and to on-premise customer ops teams.
+Both will be shipped as part of the Fauna JAR.
+The Dev dashboard is where you land when you first join cloud.

 ## To Run in Development